hont127/OldschoolUnrealCoroutine/README.md

 # How to use?

+## 1.Include 'EasyCoroutine.h':

+Include 'EasyCoroutine.h' to your project.

-## 1.Attach EasyCoroutine with AActor(Tickable Object):
+## 2.Attach EasyCoroutine with Tickable Object:
 ```
 //define:
 EasyCoroutine mEasyCoroutine = EasyCoroutine();

-//attach to FTicker or AActor tick or etc:
+//attach to FTicker or AActor and bounded 'Tick':
 mEasyCoroutine.Tick();
 ```

-## 1.define context class:
+## 3.define context class:
 ```
 //Your input to coroutine arguments or member temp variables.
 class TestCoroutineContext